 As we drove from the airport in Portland to our first destination in Maine, where our Maine Windjammer Cruise departed from in Rockland, something became very quickly apparent: there were a lot of Dunkin' Donuts shops.
 While we love to support local whenever possible, it was incredibly easy for me to simply stop at a Dunkin' Donuts on US-1 during our road trip to order an unsweetened iced tea I was craving.
 Who'd have guessed that Dunkin' Donuts iced tea would be so ingrained in my memories of our coastal Maine road trip?

-The other thing there was a lot of was mom and pop ice cream shops!
-And for a state that’s cold many months of the year, were a little shocked by it.
+The other thing there was a lot of was mom-and-pop ice cream shops!
+And for a state that's cold many months of the year, we were a little shocked by it.
 But for our summer trip – we were into it.
-The good news is, if you’re craving ice cream when you visit Maine, you’ll have plenty of options whether you’re in Portland, Bar Harbor, or Boothbay Harbor.
+The good news is, if you're craving ice cream when you visit Maine, you'll have plenty of options whether you're in Portland, Bar Harbor, or Boothbay Harbor.

 Please note: We thank Visit Maine for generously hosting our trip.
 We also may make a small commission from affiliate links in this post but all opinions are ours and we bring you genuine content with real facts, photos, thoughts and recommendations.
 Always.